- Academy Color Encoding System (ACES)

 The display is based on your project :

-- Do you work in advertising for TV and Internet ?
-You should display in sRGB or Rec.
-709.
+- Do you work for TV and Internet ?
+You should display in sRGB or Rec.709.

 - Are you working in Feature Film ?
 Well you should display in DCI-P3.